andreashuber69/verify-coldcard-dice-seed/README.md

 Select 'bc1qh2ns-6nvprc4' on your COLDCARD.
 Press any key to continue or CTRL-C to abort:

-You can now verify as many addresses as you like and abort whenever you're comfortable.
+You can now verify as many addresses as you like and stop whenever you're comfortable.
 Addresses 0..9:

 m/84'/0'/0'/0/0 => bc1qh2nsjhtgknshf6mpsdm6rm3rtchvq836nvprc4